 Miniaturization and Automation of Tissue Chip Systems (MATChS) (UT1/UT2 - Clinical Trial Not Allowed)

-This funding opportunity supports U.S. small businesses in developing automated and miniaturized tissue chip systems to improve biomedical research and drug development.
+This funding opportunity supports U.S. small businesses in developing innovative, automated, and miniaturized tissue chip systems for biomedical research, drug development, and precision medicine.

 Award Range